 Your Sump Pump Doesn't Exist in Isolation

 When you call a waterproofing specialist for sump pump service, they're also going to look at the bigger picture.
 Is your French drain system functioning properly?
-Are your foundation walls showing signs of water pressure?
+Are your foundation walls showing signs of water pressure (efflorescence, white mineral deposits on walls)?
 Is there standing water or moisture in your crawl space?

 These are the right questions to ask, and a waterproofing specialist is trained to answer them.
 Homeowners in Grove City, Hermitage, and across Mercer County often discover during a sump pump service call that there's a larger issue that needs attention.
 Catching it early saves money and prevents serious damage.